RedHatRanger/RHCE9Vagrant/rhce-practice-questions/00_OFFICIAL_RED_HAT_PRACTICE_LAB.md

-Link to the <a href="https://developers.redhat.com/learning/learn:ansible:yaml-essentials-ansible/resource/resources:hands-interactive-lab-and-helpful-resources">Hands-on interactive lab by Red Hat</a>
+<a href="https://developers.redhat.com/learning/learn:ansible:yaml-essentials-ansible/resource/resources:hands-interactive-lab-and-helpful-resources">Link</a> to the Hands-on interactive lab by Red Hat

 ```
 ### Copy and paste these lines of code to setup your system in a flash ###